Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Equivalence of two Fredholm determinants by shift of contours

 and we see that the poles in the $w$ variable include only $w=0, z, 1/a_i$, $i=1,\dots,N$ and in particular $\infty$ is not a pole since $m_2 \le 0$.
-Thus using Cauchy's integral theorem we see that the contour $D$ can be deformed to $\bar{D}$ without changing the value of the kernel up to sign.
+Thus using Cauchy's integral theorem, we see that the contour $D$ can be deformed to $\bar{D}$ without changing the value of the kernel up to sign.

 For general $0<q<1$, this is no longer the case.
-In this case equality does not hold for the kernels, but it only does at the level of the Fredholm determinants \eqref{31}.
-To prove this we consider a sequence of changes of the contours of $w$ starting from $D$, and including, sequentially, poles of the form $1/a_j q^k, j=1,\dots,N$ starting from $k=0,1,\dots$ and finally including the singularity at infinity.
-We find that such modifications of the kernel do not affect its Fredholm determinant, so that, once we the all the singularities have been added in the contour one can switch such contour to $\bar{D}$ by using the Cauchy theorem.
+In this case, equality does not hold for the kernels, but it only does at the level of the Fredholm determinants \eqref{31}.
+To prove this we consider a sequence of changes of the contours of $w$ starting from $D$, and including, sequentially, poles of the form $1/a_j q^k$, $j=1,\dots,N$ starting from $k=0,1,\dots$ and finally including the singularity at infinity.
+We find that such modifications of the kernel do not affect its Fredholm determinant, so that, once all the singularities have been added in the contour one can switch such contour to $\bar{D}$ by using the Cauchy theorem.

-Notations for the series of contours just described, their corresponding kernels and Fredholm determinants are provided next. \begin{definition} For $\ell\in\mathbb{Z}_{\ge 0}$ we define the kernels
+Notations for the series of contours just described, their corresponding kernels and Fredholm determinants are provided next. \begin{Definition} For $\ell\in\mathbb{Z}_{\ge 0}$, we define the kernels

 The function $g_{a,b}$ is given by \eqref{p223} and the contour $C$ encloses the origin and it has radius larger than $b_{\max}$ as in \eqref{p222}, \eqref{t252}.
-The integration contours $D_\ell$ are positively oriented and encircle poles $1/q^{i}a_j$,~$i=0,\dots,\ell$, $j=1,\dots,N$ and no other singularity.
-Analogously, the contour $D_\infty$ encircles all poles encircle poles $1/q^{i}a_j$,~$i\in \mathbb{Z}_{\ge 0}$, $j=1,\dots,N$ and no other singularity.
-Typical choices for $D_\ell, D_\infty$ are reported in \cref{fig2}.
-Recalling the function $f(m)$ defined by \eqref{p251-1} we further define the Fredholm determinants
+The integration contours $D_\ell$ and $D_{\infty}$ are illustrated in Figure~\ref{fig2}.
+Note $D_\ell$ encircles poles $1/q^{i}a_j$, $i=0,\dots,\ell$, $j=1,\dots,N$ and no other singularities lie inside~$D_{\ell}$.
+Recalling the function $f(m)$ defined by \eqref{p251-1}, we further define the Fredholm determinants

-\end{definition}
+\end{Definition}